4d/docs/website/translated_docs/es/FormObjects/properties_Object.md

 > See also **[Expression](properties_DataSource#expression)** for Selection and collection type list box columns.

-This property specifies the source of the data.
+Esta propiedad especifica la fuente de los datos.
 Each active form object is associated with an object name and a variable name.
 The variable name can be different from the object’s name.
 In the same form, you can use the same variable several times while each [object name](#object-name) must be unique.
 > El tamaño del nombre de la variable está limitado a 31 bytes.
 See [Identifiers](Concepts/identifiers.md) section for more information about naming rules.

 The form object variables allow you to control and monitor the objects.
 For example, when a button is clicked, its variable is set to 1; at all other times, it is 0.
 The expression associated with a progress indicator lets you read and change the current setting.